What I love:

 SLOW AND STEADY WINS THE RACE

-I choose a s u p e r s l o w tempo and play the sightreading excerpt along with the student.
+Ask students to count one measure before starting and remember to choose a s u p e r s l o w tempo.
 This helps them hear rhythmic and note errors immediately.

 I use post-it flags with each student's name # of consecutive measures earned to track where they left off.
 The more measures the student accumulates, the more careful they become at following these tips, because the pressure is on not to start over at zero.